mdjones/EmHonaiseDaisySP/projects/2CQ/README.md

 This quantizer has two channels who's settings can be adjusted by toggeling the channel switch.

 * Channel switch: Select which channel is selected for setting adjustment.
+A setting will be changed only if a knob has been adjusted or the All button has been triggered.
-* Reset button: Resets channel 2 settings to channel 1.
-This is helpful, for example, if you want to make sure both chanels are starting with the same scale.
+* All button: Change all setting in the current channel to match all the knobs.
 * Scale knob: Select the scale.
 Position 1 is chromatic.
 * Root knob: Select the scales root note
 * Octave knob: Select the scales octave